Average Doctor Salary in Canada 2026: A Comprehensive Guide

 Biochemistry, microbiology, pathology, ethics and legal issues, and neuroanatomy are arguably the five most difficult topics you’ll find on the USMLE.
 It’s important to utilize a variety of study tips to focus on these areas so that you can pass your licensing exam with flying colors.

-Tip #1 – Start Early
+Tip #1 – Start Early and Build Consistency

-Tip #2 – Study Frequently
+Tip #2 – Study Daily, Even in Small Blocks

 Tip #3 – Use a Variety of Study Tools